MWC and coronavirus: More companies withdraw despite health measures

 Sony followed suit early Monday and pulled out but said its press conference, where it's expected to show off its latest Xperia flagship, will go ahead as scheduled.
 It will now be livestreamed via the internet.

-On Tuesday, Cisco, Facebook, Intel and Vivo were added to the list of big names withdrawing from the show.
+On Tuesday, AT&T, Sprint, Cisco, Facebook, Intel and Vivo joined the list of big names withdrawing from the show, as did KMW, a company that specializes in engineering and manufacturing radio frequency components for companies such as Nokia and Samsung.

 "The safety and wellbeing of all our employees and partners is our top priority, and we have withdrawn from this year's Mobile World Congress out of an abundance of caution," said an Intel spokesman in a statement.